-- Loyalty – As employers, leaders, or managers, we all want people in our business that are loyal to the cause.
-Look for individuals who are sincere and show they’re long-term team players when it comes to hiring.
+- Loyalty – As employers, leaders, or managers, we all want people in our business who are loyal to the cause.
+Look for individuals who are sincere and show they’re long-term team players when hiring.

 Now that you know the critical soft skills to look for, how can you actually execute a reliable soft skills assessment?